MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ### Commercial customers

-For commercial customers, to enable Cloud App Security reverse proxy, add **outbound port 443** for the following IP addresses and DNS names to your firewall's allowlist:
+For commercial customers, to enable Defender for Cloud Apps reverse proxy, add **outbound port 443** for the following IP addresses and DNS names to your firewall's allowlist:

 ```ini
 *.cas.ms